 Benefits of Otoplasty

 Depending upon the nature of the abnormality, otoplasty can enhance the appearance of the ear in a variety of ways, including:

 - Improving the symmetry between the ears

 - Correcting common deformities in the shape of the ears

 Candidates for Otoplasty

 Candidates for otoplasty are typically at least five to six years old, at which time the ear is almost fully grown.
 It is not uncommon for otoplasty to be performed on older patients as well.
 Ear deformities that may be corrected with otoplasty include constricted or cupped ear, lidding ear, Stahl’s ear, missing antihelical folds, or enlarged conchal bowls.
-The best way to determine if you or your child is a good candidate for ear surgery is to schedule a consultation with a board-certified plastic surgeon like Dr. Sarbak.
+The best way to determine if you or your child is a good candidate for ear surgery is to schedule a consultation with a board-certified plastic surgeon like Dr. Sarbak or Dr. Simon.

 The Otoplasty Procedure

 As with any surgery, patients can expect some mild swelling and bruising.
 In most cases, these side effects quickly subside.
 Patients may use oral pain medication to manage any discomfort.
 A head wrap is typically worn the first day of recovery.
-Afterward, Dr. Sarbak recommends wearing a post-operative garment or protective headband around the ears.
+Afterward, Dr. Sarbak and Dr. Simon recommend wearing a post-operative garment or protective headband around the ears.
 Within five to seven days, both adults and children can return to their normal daily activities.
 It is important that strenuous activities carrying a risk of ear impact be avoided for several weeks until the healing process is complete.